-Let’s look into a few personalized advertising methods:
+Let’s look into a few personalized advertising methods.

-Retargeting is a form of targeted online advertising that allows brands to present personalized offers to their visitors or customers based on their on-site behavior.
+Retargeting is a form of targeted online advertising that allows brands to present personalized offers to visitors based on their on-site behavior.
 It can help build brand awareness, acquire new customers, or even steal the attention of your competitors’ customers.

 Let’s say a customer viewed a few items on your website and left without taking an action.
 Using retargeting ads, you can showcase the same products on social media feeds.
 Even better, give them a special discount to encourage immediate conversion.

 When it comes to retargeting ads, be flexible and patient.
 Just because a visitor hasn’t clicked on your ad yet doesn’t mean that they’re not going to.
 If your ads aren’t converting, change up your copy, design, CTA, or display frequency of the ad, and try testing different variations.

 Cross-sell or upsell your existing customers

 You probably have products on your store that go well together—make these product pairings a part of your store experience.
 For example, if someone has purchased a pair of yoga leggings, let them know they can get a matching sports bra and a sporty fanny pack to complete the look!

 And if it’s been quite a while since your customer purchased, say, a t-shirt, reach out to them with an offer to get a new one.
 Or even better, if it’s getting colder in their neck of the woods, promote a hoodie or hat with a complementing design.